 Halong Bay Weather

 Located in the North of Vietnam with a tropical monsoon climate.
 Four distinct weather comes along with four seasons.
-The most popular period for visitors is from October to December, when the weather is not sweaty, the water is still calm as summers and the sky is most clearly blue.
+The most popular period for visitors is from October to December when the weather is not sweaty, the water is still calm as summer and the sky is most clearly blue.

 Sunset in Halong Bay